gregurco/jobeet-tutorial/docs/days/day-6.md

 ```

 Next, add a new method, `findActiveJobs()`, to the newly created repository class.
-This method will query for all of the active Job entities sorted by the expiresAt column (and filtered by category if it receives the $categoryId parameter).
+This method will query for all of the active Job entities sorted by the `expiresAt` column and filtered by category if it receives the `$categoryId` parameter.
+The method will return special ArrayCollection object from Doctrine bundle, that object will containt all results and can be iterated with foreach just like the usual array.

 ```php
 // ...